Welcome to Pre-trained NNE#

 , Xc

-Below, we illustrate with an example of shopping at an online retailer.
+.
+The easiest way to explain them is through an example of shopping at an online retailer, which we illustrate below.
 There are \(n\) = 10,000 consumers and \(J\) = 15 options per consumer.
-Below shows a preview of the top rows of consumer_index

 consumer_idx

-is a column vector.
+is a column vector with \(nJ\) rows.
 Each value indicates the consumer.Y

-has two columns; the 1st column indicates search and 2nd column indicates purchase.
+has two columns with \(nJ\) rows; the 1st column indicates searches and 2nd column indicates purchases.
 In this example, we see the first consumer searched the 1st, 3rd, and 8th options.
 She bought the 3rd option.Xp

 stores product attributes.
 In this example, there are two product attributes: a 1-5 product rating and log price.Xa

 stores advertising attributes.
-In this example, there is one advertising attribute: whether the product is highlighted on the retailer website.Xc
+In this example, the single advertising attribute indicates whether the product is highlighted on the retailer website.Xc

 stores consumer attributes.
-It is not previewed below.
 It has only \(n\) rows, one for each consumer.
+It is not shown below.

 >> table(consumer_idx, Y, Xp, Xa)